 Note 18 - Selected Quarterly Financial Data (Unaudited)

 The following table contains unaudited statement of operations information for each quarter of 2009 and 2008.
 The operating results for any quarter are not necessarily indicative of results for any future period.
-The quarterly financial information as of and for the quarters ended June 30, 2009, September 30, 2009 and December 31, 2009 have been restated to give effect to the matter discussed in Note 2.

 2009 Quarters Ended: